 Professor Sue Hartley, Director of York Environmental Sustainability Institute: interactions between plants and insect and mammalian herbivores as well as fungi and parasitic plants.

-Dr Thorunn Helgason, Lecturer: factors affecting mycorrhizal biodiversity, including host plant effects and soil environment, and effects on fungal fitness and evolution.
+Dr Thorunn Helgason, Senior lecturer: factors affecting mycorrhizal biodiversity, including host plant effects and soil environment, and effects on fungal fitness and evolution.

 Professor Jane K Hill: effects of habitat degradation and climate change on biodiversity.